Boya Li is a researcher in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.

 Boya’s research focuses on emotion recognition and emotion regulation in children with autism and with hearing loss.
 These children all have language problems to certain extent, but their problems are beyond language impairments and extend to their social-emotional functioning.

-In 2016 Boya receives a KNAW grant for collaborating with Peking University, a top-rank university in China, to study emotion processing in Dutch and Chinese children with and without autism, using the eye-tracking technology.
+In 2016 Boya received a KNAW grant for collaborating with Peking University, a top-rank university in China, to study emotion processing in Dutch and Chinese children with and without autism, using the eye-tracking technology.

 Boya plays an active role in promoting collaboration between their research lab and research teams in China.
 Their Chinese collaborators include: